 1 Title of Module Systematic Reviews for Policy and Practice

 2 Module Code TROP973

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Rachael Milligan
+7 Module Convenor Paul Garner

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.

 17 Programme(s) for which this Module is Required None

-18 Programme(s) for which this Module is Optional MTID, MTP, MIPH, MIPHHA, MIPHSRH, MIPHP&M, MHS
+18 Programme(s) for MTID, MTP, MIPH, MIPHHA, MIPHSRH, MIPHP&M, MHS

-19 Aim of the Module